 Admission and Enrollment Checklist

 If you intend to begin your college education at LCCC and later transfer your credits to another college or university, the checklist below includes all the steps you’ll need to take to apply, enroll, and prepare for classes at LCCC.
-(If that doesn’t describe you, find your application and enrollment process)

 If you plan to earn at least a bachelor’s degree, LCCC is a great place for you to begin college and explore your career options affordably.

 Our University Partnership is also a great option.
 It offers students the opportunity to earn a bachelor’s or master’s degree right here on LCCC’s campus.